-I.2 Internship project
+I.3 Internship project

-- The internship project in the second academic year of study aims to give evidence that the student has gained an MSc level work experience.
-The internship project can have either a professional or a scientific/ research focus. - 2) Students are only allowed to start their Internship project after they have had a positive advice on their mid-term review of the academic and research phase (see section J). - 3) An internship proposal needs to be approved by the Examiner before the actual internship can start - 4) The internship is assessed through the internship report by the Examiner.
+- 1) The internship project in the second academic year of study aims to give evidence that the student has gained an MSc level work experience.
+The internship project can have either a professional or a scientific/ research focus. - 2) Students are only allowed to start their Internship project after they have passed the proposal defence of the academic and research phase (see section J). - 3) An internship proposal needs to be approved by the Examiner before the actual internship can start. - 4) The internship is assessed through the internship project plan, the internship report, the host evaluation form and reflection report by the Examiner,.